Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

         - When she hit, there are dents in his armor 👀
     - Camille
         - They tell Vallen to protect Cordelia, and they ask him to trust them (he nods in response)
-        - They use their action to cast ==False Life== on themself, and run to the opposite side of the arena from Cordelia
+        - They use their action to cast <span style="color:rgb(197, 124, 22)">False Life</span> on themself, and run to the opposite side of the arena from Cordelia
     - Cordelia
         - Pulls a card: The World
             - Cal and Kaya roll DEX saves (21 and NAT 20 respectively) -- because they both rolled over 20, they’ll have the choice to “latch on” to something later